-214 Chagos Arbitration, supra note 133, at 167, 424 (quoting Hendry and Dickson).
-215 Id. at 167-68, 425, 428.
+214 Chagos Arbitration, supra note 133, at 167, ¶424 (quoting Hendry and Dickson).

+215 Id. at 167-68, ¶¶425, 428.

-216 See, e.g., Canada Response, supra note 40, at 8 ("Non-binding instruments concluded at the agency or sub- national level are regarded to hold only political or moral commitments."); Peru Response, supra note 66 ("Since 'nonbinding' agreements concluded by Peruvian governmental entities with foreign counterparts do not seek to create a legal relationship, the pacta sunt servanda principle does not apply; only the good faith principle.").
+216 See, e.g., Canada Response, supra note 40, at 8 ("Non-binding instruments concluded at the agency or subnational level are regarded to hold only political or moral commitments."); Peru Response, supra note 66 ("Since 'nonbinding' agreements concluded by Peruvian governmental entities with foreign counterparts do not seek to create a legal relationship, the pacta sunt servanda principle does not apply; only the good faith principle.").

 217 See supra note 52 and accompanying text.

-218 See, e.g., The Financial Action Task Force (FATF), at http://www.fatf-gafi.org/pages/0,3417,en_32250379_32235720_1_1_1_1_1_0.html (FATF issues "recommendations' that are non-binding, but which have become the global standard for combating money laundering and terrorist financing).
+218 See, e.g., The Financial Action Task Force (FATF), at

-dialogue and communication with other participants are likely to be more productive than ignoring agreed terms.
+As a best practice, therefore, these Guidelines recommend that States should honor their political commitments.
+They are, of course, not legally bound to do so.
+Still, by performing its political commitments, a State fulfils the behavioral expectations of other political commitment participants.
+Where a State encounters difficulties in performance, dialogue and communication with other participants are likely to be more productive than ignoring agreed terms.
 And just because a State that ceases to perform its political commitments will not be subject to international legal remedies (e.g., treaty termination or counter-measures) does not mean that non-performance will be costless.
 Other States may respond with unfriendly-albeit still lawful-acts, including those that are labeled as retorsion by international law.219 Indeed, other than countermeasures, the possible consequences from a political commitment violation may not differ too much from treaties.
 For example, when North Korea reneged on its political commitment to suspend uranium enrichment, the United States suspended aid it had promised to provide under the commitment and encouraged international sanctions.220